-Recommendation Responsible Response and action plan Completion date OIG Comments Management comments policies and procedures for the management of SRs and IPs, covering activities such as capacity assessment, selection, disbursement of funds, monitoring and reporting. ii.
+Recommendation Responsible Response and action plan Completion date OIG Comments Management comments policies and procedures for the management of SRs and IPs, covering activities such as capacity assessment, selection, disbursement of some of these issues. b.
+Additionally, PEPFAR Swaziland has secured funding to assist the PR improve its grant management both at PR, SSR and SR level.
+This support may include IPs detailing the arrangements for procurement, forecasting, quantification, storage and inventory management distribution.
+In addition, in the R10 SSF TB grant the Secretariat will work disbursement of funds, monitoring and reporting. ii.
 Finalize and approve the financial manual by: completing the blank sections; include coverage of allocation of shared or indirect costs, month-end close procedures, and periodic data backups; and including procedures for periodic physical verification of assets, disposal of assets, and the tracking of usage and repair of vehicles. iii.
-Implement policies and procedures to manage conflict of interest in financial some of these issues. b.
-Additionally, PEPFAR Swaziland has secured funding to assist the PR improve its grant management both at PR, SSR and SR level.
-This support may include IPs c.
+Implement policies and support may include IPs c.
 The PR is working on strengthening the SSR capacity to manage Global Fund monies under R7 Phase 2.
 The CCM is addressing the conflict of interest issue.
 The CCM oversight committee (a sub-committee of the CCM) membership has been reviewed to include a majority of members who do not directly benefit from the Global Fund grants.
-Policies and procedures will be developed and sensitization of the oversight committee will be undertaken. uace detailing the arrangements for procurement, forecasting, quantification, storage and inventory management distribution.
-In addition, in the R10 SSF TB grant the Secretariat will work with the PR and require the PR to develop, update and adopt a (iii) Financial Manual and (iv) a SR manual.
+Policies and procedures will be developed and sensitization of the oversight committee will be undertaken. grant the Secretariat will work with the PR and require the PR to develop, update and adopt a (iii) Financial Manual and (iv) a SR manual. procedures to procedures to manage conflict of interest in financial and

 Recommendation Responsible Response and action plan Completion date OIG Comments Management comments programmatic activities.
 Recommendation 3 (Significant) NERCHA should: (a) Ensure compliance with all CPs and special terms and conditions specified in the grant agreements (b) Ensure more frequent internal audits take place in order to ensure appropriate coverage of all key aspects of the GF grant programs.
 Additionally, all the observations highlighted during the internal audits should be addressed within a reasonable timeframe.
-NERCHA The Global Fund Secretariat's Comments: (a) The October 2010 OPN on Conditions and Management Action now obliges appropriate consultation, sign off and reporting at the Secretariat where conditions are being waived or postponed. (b) For clarity we suggest to refer to the key aspects that should be covered by the audits.
-Can NERCHA ensure that its internal audits cover all key aspects of GF-funded programs without knowing ex ante what those key aspects are?
-Country's Comments: a) NERCHA will ensure compliance with all CP specified by Global Fund, including compliance with time frames they are in.
-Previous experience has shown that in some cases implementation of CPs may be difficult in that the PR has limited control over some issues.
-Some of the CPs related to MOH internal systems.
-For instance, provision of the forensic audit to the Global Fund.
-This audit was not instituted and controlled by the PR, and the PR is limited in influencing the release of the report.
-Global fund will be Ongoing Internal Audits - Ongoing Internal Audit Department will be set up by end of December 2011 a) Noted b) Internal audit by the external firm has taken place once a year in recent years.
+NERCHA TheGlobalFundSecretariat'sComments:(a)TheOctober2010OPNonConditions and Management Action nowobliges appropriate consultation, sign offand reporting at the Secretariat whereconditionsarebeingwaivedorpostponed.(b)For clarity we suggest to refer tothe key aspects that should be coveredby the audits.Can NERCHA ensure thatits internal audits cover all key aspectsof GF-funded programs without knowingex ante what those key aspects are?Country's Comments:a)NERCHA will ensure compliancewith all CP specified by GlobalFund, including compliance withtime frames they are in.
+Previousexperience has shown that in somecases implementation of CPs maybe difficult in that the PR haslimited control over some issues.Some of the CPs related to MOHinternal systems.
+For instance,provision of the forensic audit tothe Global Fund.
+This audit wasnot instituted and controlled bythe PR, and the PR is limited ininfluencing the release of thereport.Global fund will be Ongoing Internal Audits - Ongoing Internal Audit Department will be set up by end of December 2011 a) Noted b) Internal audit by the external firm has taken place once a year in recent years.
 The objective of this recommendation is to ensure that PR management is aware of all risks and shortcomings facing program implementation and that prompt and accurate action is taken to mitigate them by implementing the internal audit recommendation.
 After the audit unit is in place, the PR should send to OIG the audit work plan for 2012.